 - irritation or burning sensation at and around the application site

-If you are interested in regrowing hair or slowing hair loss, speak with your doctor about your options.
-If you begin taking a medicine for hair loss, remember to keep track of any side effects and complications.
+If you’re interested in regrowing hair or slowing hair loss, speak with your doctor about your options.
+If you begin taking a medication for hair loss, remember to keep track of any side effects and complications.